 Interest income on the Company's real estate securities portfolio is accrued based on the actual coupon rate and the outstanding principal balance of such securities.
 The Company has elected to record interest in accordance with ASC 835-30-35-2 using the effective interest method for all securities accounted for under the fair value option (ASC 825).
 As such, premiums and discounts are amortized or accreted into interest income over the lives of the securities in accordance with ASC 310-20, "Nonrefundable Fees and Other Costs," ASC 320-10, "Investments-Debt and Equity Securities" or ASC 325-40, "Beneficial Interests in Securitized Financial Assets," as applicable.
-Total interest income will flow though the interest income line item on the Consolidated Statement of Operations.
+Total interest income is recorded in the "Interest income" line item on the consolidated statement of operations.